© Axel Lambrette

-The piece has a cinematic, pictorial character, and the body material evolves from cinematic, robotic, biotechnological and medical association chain.
-TANK is a performance about technological promises of happiness, about the future of the body, its austerity, but also its decisiveness.
-With its transparent walls, the tank appears as a magnifying glass in which a dynamic and elastic space for reflection opens up.
+The play has a cinematic, image-like character.
+The physical material develops from associations with cinema, robots, biotechnology and the medical field.
+“TANK” is a performance about technological promises of happiness, the future of the body, its exposure, and its finality.
+With its transparent walls, the tank resembles a magnifying glass.
+This opens up a dynamic, elastic space in which to reflect.

 “Doris Uhlich's performance "Tank" is disturbing and ingenious.
 A shudder, a certain fear of the dangerous something that grows up in this foggy, murky tube (built by the collective Proper Space) already affects the viewer.
 Also, very real.
 And yet, the whole scenery has something very aesthetic, artfully minimalistic, which will, as the performance continues, gain more weight only to be destroyed soon”.

 (Christian Oscar Gazsi Laki, Westdeutsche Zeitung)

 Proper Space (Angela Ribera, Konstanze Grotkopp, Juliette Collas)

 Body objects (for Site Specific Version)

 Marijeta Karlovic-Graf, Margot Wehinger